 We hope to also include some form of excursion halfway through the team dates (e.g. to Borobodur), this is still TBD and may still require a small further contribution (e.g. entrance fees, etc).

-Have you or do you know someone who has been on a placement with Yogyakarta Animal Rescue Centre?
+Been on a placement with Yogyakarta Animal Rescue Centre?

 Your feedback is important in helping to improve our listings.